Jexsie/NoobisoftControlCenter/README.md

 - **Start game2-frontend**: Installs necessary dependencies and runs the tokemon-frontend React application in development mode on `port 3002`.

+### Application Users

+You can login in both games using any of the User mails stored in the database

+- user1@example.com
+- user2@example.com
+- user3@example.com
+- user4@example.com
+- user5@example.com
+- user6@example.com
+- user7@example.com
+- user8@example.com

 ### Terminating the Application

 The script will automatically handle server termination upon receiving a SIGINT or